Krutoy242/lostuser/readme.md

 This table enchanced with additional operator metamethods that helps with functional-style programming.

+Any iteration or `pairs()` calls on this converted tables will output elements in naturally sorted order.

 **Operators** behave differently depending or left and right side of operator.

-Note that whenever `string` would be detected in right side, it would be loaded and converted to function in manner of `_'fnc'`.
+Note that whenever `string` would be detected, it would be loaded and converted to function in manner of `_'fnc'`.

 ### Precedence